-Persistent Genital Arousal Disorder: More Serious Than You Think
+Persistent Genital Arousal Disorder: 100+ Orgasms A Day is More Serious Than You Think

 Persistent Genital Arousal Disorder (PGAD) is something that Traci Braxton, family member of the famed Braxton clan with standout stars Tamar and Toni Braxton as sister.
 In an episode of their hit reality TV show, Traci said that she suffered from the condition.